Twenty-fifth Amendment to the United States Constitution: Historical background

-This provision is ambiguous as to whether, in the enumerated circumstances, the vice president becomes the president or merely assumes the "powers and duties" of the presidency.
-It also fails to define what constitutes inability or how questions concerning inability are to be resolved.
+This provision is ambiguous as to whether, under the enumerated circumstances, the vice president becomes president (that is, the "Office [...] shall devolve on" the vice president) or merely assumes the "powers and duties" of the presidency (that is, the "Powers and Duties [...] shall devolve upon" the vice president).
+It also fails to define inability or to say how questions about inability are to be resolved.
 The Twenty-fifth Amendment addresses these deficiencies.
 The ambiguities in Article II, Section 1, Clause 6 of the Constitution regarding death, resignation, removal, or disability of the president created difficulties several times:

 Upon the death of William Henry Harrison, John Tyler (pictured) became the first incumbent vice president to succeed to the presidency.